Tsogt-Ovoo, Ömnögovi

 Tsogt-Ovoo (Цогт-Овоо, mighty Ovoo) is a sum (district) of Ömnögovi Province in southern Mongolia.
 As of 2009 the population of the sum was 1,666, including 619 in the sum center.
-The area of the sum is 6526 km2 and its population density is 0.26 people/km².
+The area of the sum is 6526 km2 and its population density is 0.26 people/km2.

 Climate

 Tsogt-Ovoo has a cold desert climate (Köppen climate classification BWk) with very warm summers and very cold winters.
 Most precipitation falls in the summer as rain.
 Winters are very dry.

+Administrative divisions

+The district is divided into three bags, which are: